lukebrider-woolard-cgi/known-world-encyclopaedia/D&D/Session Notes/4-4-5 The Bitter Breach.md

 *Firstsow-Firefall - year 4 - 5th Age*
 ## Abridged Session Notes
 * Spent six days in Fort Derwent Tarn.
 Most investigated surroundings.
-Found fort is Neandal ruin with crypt.
+Found out the fort is [[Neandal]] ruin with crypt.
 * <mark>[[Brie Faiseden|Brie]] has nightmare about being sacrificed by Bovine.
 Wakes to find Goßmut ritual.
 Keeps quiet about the dream.</mark>
 * [[Lydia]] and [[Brie Faiseden|Brie]] train with herbology. [[Erathis Ashguard|Erathis]] transcribes new spells and examines Arias Greyvale’s spellbook.
 * Mayla arrives from the capital with wagons.
 Party hand over their Order of the Iron Rose prisoner.